Ordinance No. 231047, related to certain Chapter 88 amendments, was introduced on December 14, 2023.

-There is a concern that modifications increase the risk of Pandora effect if development plans carefully put in place are not followed and allowed to be unilaterally modified by the Director of City Planning negotiating directly with developers.
+For over a year, HKC worked with staff to minimize damage.
+HKC’s concern is that modifications increase the risk of Pandora effect if development plans carefully put in place are not followed and allowed to be unilaterally modified by the Director of City Planning negotiating directly with developers.
 Once a serious deviation is approved, every developer after that will replicate it and go even higher.
 It could lead to a collapse of overlay ordinances in Kansas City neighborhoods and is a threat to area planning.

 See HKC’s testimony at the Neighborhood Planning and Development Committee hearing on January 10th HERE.